Our new model

-Our new premium rate setting model will increase the transparency of the classification and premium rate setting processes, making it easier to understand how businesses are classified and how your rates are set.
-In the new model, rates will be more reflective of your individual risk and claims experience.
+Our new premium rate-setting model will make it easier to understand how businesses are classified, how your rates are set and better reflect your individual risk and claims experience.

 What is NAICS?

-Our current classification structure is being replaced with the North American Industry Classification System (NAICS).
-It is a North American standard and is already being used by Statistics Canada and the Canada Revenue Agency.
-NAICS streamlines our classification from 155 rate group to 34 classes/subclasses.
+We are moving from our current classification structure to the North American Industry Classification System (NAICS).
+It is a North American standard and is already used by Statistics Canada and the Canada Revenue Agency.
+NAICS streamlines our classifications from 155 rate groups to 34 classes/subclasses.

 Where can I review my classification?